 Toe walking is often a habit, therefore plenty of encouragement to put heels down and purchasing sturdy high street footwear can help discourage toe walking.

-Your health visitor might be able to check your child’s development and explore your concerns.
+Your Family Hub can discuss your child’s development and explore your concerns.

 You could talk to your child’s pre-school to see if they have noticed the same issues.
 If you are still concerned talk to your GP.